 Does 9th grade matter?
 A look at the research

-Researchers at the University of Chicago looked at the predictive value of freshman year of high school related to a number of future outcomes; what they found is that 9th grade matters quite a bit.
-In fact, students who excel in 9th grade are far more likely to graduate high school, enroll in college, and remain in college beyond their freshman year than are students who struggled through their first year of high school.
+Researchers at UChicago looked at the predictive value of freshman year of high school related to future outcomes; what they found is that 9th grade matters quite a bit.
+In fact, students who excel in 9th grade are far more likely to graduate high school and enroll in college.
+Even better, these students are more likely to remain in college beyond their freshman year than are students who struggled through their first year of high school.

 Another study by Princeton University and the Brookings Institute found that 9th grade is, in many ways, a watershed year for teenagers.
-Classroom performance (as well as behavior and attendance) as a high school freshman is a strong indicator of a student’s future academic pathway.
+Classroom performance (including behavior and attendance) as a freshman is a strong indicator of a student’s future academic pathway.

 With the importance of 9th grade firmly established, it’s time to present a list of steps you can take right now to begin building a solid foundation for future college admission.

 The much ballyhooed junior year is often touted as being the most important year from a college admissions standpoint.
 This is entirely true in the sense that junior year is given the most weight in the eyes of admissions officers and an upward trajectory over your four years of high school is looked upon favorably.
 Yet, in an ideal world, your goal is not to have an upward trajectory but a flat line of excellence across all four years.

 Freshman year counts toward cumulative GPA calculations and impacts class rank (with some exceptions—mostly schools in the University of California system), two factors that will play a major role in selective college admissions.
 Trying to recover from a 2.3 GPA as a 9th grader is, from a purely mathematical standpoint, an uphill battle.
 If you are aiming for the top 10% of your class, even a 3.3 GPA puts you in a hole.
 A stellar freshman GPA, on the other hand, will alleviate a great deal of stress as you progress through high school.